LoadingByte/Disconnected/README.md

 Disconnected
 ============

-Disconnected is a large sandox-type hacking game which simulates the entire world for giving realistic reactions of the society.
+Disconnected is a large sandbox-type hacking game which simulates the entire world for giving realistic reactions of the society.

 License
 -------